-As the Internet of Things (IoT) connects a steady stream of information between the people and processes powering the world around us, Global Navigation Satellite Systems (GNSS) provide critical functions involving timing and positioning that are needed for devices’ day-to-day operations.
+The Internet of Things (IoT) connects a steady information stream between the people and processes powering the world.
+Global Navigation Satellite Systems (GNSS) provide critical timing and positioning functions for device operations.

-As the global demand for connectivity increases, businesses can expect to see more integration of GNSS technologies going into 2020.
-Which GNSS platforms are available today and how do they differ?
+As global demand for connectivity increases, businesses can expect to see more integration of GNSS technologies.
+Which GNSS platforms are available today, and how do they differ?

 4 GNSS Systems and Their Unique Features

 GPS (United States)

 While GPS and GNSS are often used interchangeably, GPS is the world’s most utilized satellite navigation system.
 It operates from 32 satellites across six orbital planes.
 Developed in the United States for military use, we now see GPS in-car navigation and business tagging in social media.
 A high-accuracy multifrequency GPS using Precise Point Positioning (PPP) or Real-Time Kinematic (RTK) techniques can identify spatial locations down to 10 centimeters or fewer.

 Like GPS, GLONASS was designed during the 1970s as Russia’s military positioning system.
 Commercial applications (e.g., transmitting navigation positioning and weather broadcasts) started in the 1980s with the deployment of 24 satellites across three orbital planes.

 Since 2000, China’s BeiDou Navigation Satellite System (BDS) has been on the rise to overtake GPS in global commercial usage.
 In its third generation, BeiDou claims to reach a millimeter-level accuracy that outperforms other systems.